China censors ‘Friends’ to remove references to Ross’s lesbian ex-wife — and orgasms

 Known in Chinese as “A Chronicle of Old Friends,” the show’s popularity has persisted through the years.
 In the 1990s and 2000s, “Friends,” watched via bootleg digital files and DVDs, provided a glimpse into American life at a time when the Chinese economy and society were just opening up.

 Today, its charm as an apolitical depiction of utopian urban life continues to comfort many of China’s exhausted young professionals.
-On Douban, two “Friends”-dedicated fan clubs have more than 100,000 members while its fan page on Weibo has more than 100,000 fans and over 57 million views.
+On Douban, two “Friends”-dedicated fan clubs have more than 100,000 members, while its fan page on Weibo has more than 100,000 fans and over 570 million views.

 Last year, when the show held a reunion special, Chinese fans took off work and crowded into “Friends”-themed cafes to watch what state news agency Xinhua described as a “nostalgic and tear-jerking tribute.”
 In essays, several described crying during it.

-The creative editing of the show, which had previously been broadcast uncensored on the platforms Sohu and iQiyi before the streaming agreements expired, comes as Chinese regulators ramp up their policing of media, including censoring LGBT content and banning depictions of effeminate men.
+The creative editing of the show, which had previously been broadcast uncensored on the platforms Sohu and iQiyi before the streaming agreements expired, comes as Chinese regulators ramp up their policing of media, including censoring LGBTQ content and banning depictions of effeminate men.

 Last month, the ending of the movie “Fight Club” was changed on Tencent’s streaming site.
-In that version, viewers were told that Chinese law enforcement successfully stopped character Tyler Durden’s plan to blow up of several buildings.
+In that version, viewers were told that Chinese law enforcement successfully stopped character Tyler Durden’s plan to blow up several buildings.
 The original ending was restored after complaints.

 On Monday, discussion of the changes made to “Friends” appeared to have been censored.
 On Weibo, the hashtag #FriendsCensored was among the top trending discussion topics on Friday night before it was deleted by the next morning.